influitive/influitive-crafters/_posts/2015-12-01-web-scraping-and-apis2.md

      url: url,
      dataType: 'json',
      success: function (data) {
-     //The callback would be draw() or update() depending on whether we are
+     //The callback would be draw() or update() depending on whether
-     //drawing the plot for the first time or we are updating it after the user
+     //we are drawing the plot for the first time or we are updating
-     // clicks a radio button.
+     //it after the user clicks a radio button. callback(data["averages"])
-       callback(data["averages"])
      },
      error: function (result) {